Sailing Through Point Clouds: Safe Navigation Using Point Cloud Based Control Barrier Functions: Method

 \subsection{Mariner: CBF-Based Safe Preview Control}

-For CBFQP-based methods, one undesirable scenario is when the solution to~\eqref{eq:cbfqp} is $\bm{u} = 0$.
-When such a scenario occurs, we say that the robotic system has fallen into an undesired equilibrium state~\cite{GoncalvesKTK23}.
+For CBFQP-based methods, one undesirable scenario is when the solution to~\eqref{eq:cbfqp} is $\bm{u} = 0$, which means the robot has fallen into an undesired equilibrium state~\cite{GoncalvesKTK24}.
 Since the proposed CBF in Section~\ref{sec:method_cbf} is for velocity control, $\bm{u} = 0$ means that the commanded velocity is zero and the robot is stuck at its current position.
 One way to avoid this issue is to use an MPC-based approach with a sufficiently long preview horizon.
 However, incorporating the current CBF formulation with an MPC-based approach is computationally expensive and generally creates a nonlinear and nonconvex numerical optimization problem.
 Therefore, we propose a novel preview controller that, by fixing the shape of the future path, transforms the preview motion planning problem into a collision-free inverse kinematics problem.

 The simplification of the motion planning problem by using a fixed set of paths has been studied in dynamic window based approaches~\cite{FoxBT96}.
 However, in~\cite{FoxBT96}, the paths are generated using a fixed velocity profile, which is less flexible than desired.
 In this work, we propose \textbf{\textit{Mariner}}, a point cloud CBF based local planner that represents the paths in the configuration space and exploits GPU acceleration to check hundreds of paths (which are referred to as \textit{needles}) in a few milliseconds.
-Mathematically, for the $i$-th needle, it is represented using a higher-order ellipsoid defined as
+Mathematically, the $i$-th needle is represented using a higher-order ellipsoid defined as

 where $\bar{a}_i, \bar{b}_i, \bar{c}_i \in \mathbb{R}$ represents the length of the semi-axes of the unscaled needle, $\bar{\bm{d}}\in\mathbb{N}$ represents the ellipsoid order used to represent the needle, and $\bar{\bm{s}}_i\in\mathbb{R}$ is the scaling factor of the needle.
 As shown in Fig.~\ref{fig:preview_concept_visualization}, the configuration space is discretized using $n_\text{needle} \in \mathbb{N}$ needles.
 Each needle is chosen to point towards a fixed angle within the robot's body frame obtained from a distribution function $\mathrm{dist}: \mathbb{N} \rightarrow \mathbb{R}$ that maps the needle index to its corresponding angle.
 For example, in Fig.~\ref{fig:preview_concept_visualization}, $n_\text{needle} = 19$ and